The housing crisis

 While the idea that housing should be a guaranteed right, as established by the Constitution, is widespread in the current debate on the housing crisis, the CEO survey delves deeper into this conception.

 57% of Catalans believe that housing cannot be considered solely an economic resource that is freely bought and sold on the market, but 32% say that it is a resource, but that it should be subject to some regulations.
-10% believe it is an economic resource from which an economic profit should be obtained like any other product.
-However, 63% of Catalans believe that private property should always be respected, with very few exceptions, while only 33% believe that it is preferable to restrict property rights whenever appropriate to guarantee other rights or political priorities.
+10% believe it is an economic resource from which an economic profit should be made, like any other product.
+However, 63% of Catalans believe that private property should always be respected, with very few exceptions, while only 33% believe that it is preferable to impose restrictions on property rights whenever appropriate to guarantee other rights or political priorities.

 Half a million young people are considering buying a home.

-"As it will be impossible to meet demand, housing will become an asset, and a social divide will arise that will determine the future of society.
-Housing cannot be built due to the demand that may exist," Rodríguez emphasizes in a statement to ARA.
+"As it will be impossible to meet demand, housing will become an asset, creating a social divide that will determine the future of society.
+Housing cannot be built due to the demand that may exist," Rodríguez emphasizes.